Social Security Agreement between Australia and Czech Republic - Frequently Asked Questions

 The income and assets tests operate in the same way for residents of both Australia and the Czech Republic.
 However until an Australian resident has lived in Australia for 10 years, their means-tested pension is reduced by the amount of pension paid by the Czech Republic.

-For example, a resident of the Czech Republic with 20 years of Australian Working Life Residence may receive 20/25 (80%) of a means-tested Australian pension.
+For example, a resident of the Czech Republic with 20 years of Australian Working Life Residence may receive 20/35ths (57%) of a means-tested Australian pension.

 How do I claim?

-Claim forms are available from, and can be lodged with, Centrelink or the Czech Social Security Administration
+Claim forms are available from, and can be lodged with any Centrelink Customer Service Centre or Czech Social Security Administration office.